-Biden to meet with Macron to rebuild trust on G-20 sidelines
+Biden calls handling of defense deal that upset France ‘clumsy’

+●Biden and Macron have spoken by phone several times, but they presented this face-to-face meeting as part of an ongoing effort to rebuild trust.

-●Earlier Friday, Biden, America’s second Catholic president, was meeting with Pope Francis on the first day of a European trip.
+●Earlier Friday, Biden, America’s second Catholic president, met with Pope Francis on the first day of a European trip.

 ●On Saturday, Biden and Macron will join leaders of the Group of 20 nations for a summit focused on the coronavirus and climate change.